-We may only make distributions to our shareholders if our shareholders' equity exceeds the sum of the paid-in and called-up share capital plus the reserves as required to be maintained by Dutch law or by the Articles of Association.
+As a Dutch public Company with limited liability (naamloze vennootschap), we may only make distributions to our shareholders if our shareholders' equity exceeds the sum of the paid-in and called-up share capital plus the reserves as required to be maintained by Dutch law or by the Articles of Association.
 Under the Articles of Association, a dividend is first paid out of the profit, if available for distribution, on any preferred shares.
 After that, the management board shall determine which part of the remaining profit shall be added to our reserves.
 After reservation by the management board of any profit, the remaining profit will be at the disposal of the general meeting of shareholders.
 However, a distribution to the holders of common shares can only be resolved upon by the general meeting upon a proposal of the management board, subject to the approval of the supervisory board.